Giskard-AI/giskard/python-client/docs/push-feature.md

 -- | --
-Description| Tag features that make the prediction change after a small variation Requirement| Applicable only to numerical features and textual feature Triggering event |  When we switch examples and the prediction changes after: 3 MAD (Median absolute deviation) variation or for textual feature, a small variation such as uppercase or punctuation transformation
+Description| Tag features that make the prediction change after a small variation Requirement| Applicable only to numerical features and textual feature Triggering event |  When we switch examples and the prediction changes after: 2 MAD (Median absolute deviation) variation or for textual feature, a small variation such as uppercase or punctuation transformation
 Test description | Check if the prediction change ratio is not higher than a certain threshold after the perturbation of the whole dataset
 ```
  Check if the prediction change ratio is not higher than a certain threshold after the perturbation of the whole dataset
 ```

 ```
-"action": "Generate a robustness test that slightly perturb this feature",
-"explanation": "This will enable you to make sure the model is robust against similar small changes",
-"button": "Create test"

-"action": "Generate a robustness test that slightly perturb this feature",
+"action": "Generate a robustness test that slightly perturbs this feature",
-"explanation": "This will enable you to make sure the model is robust against similar small changes",
+"explanation": "This will enable you to make sure the model is invariant against similar small changes",
 "button": "Create test"
 ```